Faraja17/my-website/README.md

 # Personal Website HTML + CSS Project

-The Complete 2022 Web Development Bootcamp, Sections 2-5: Intro and Intermediate HTML and CSS - Dr. Angela Yu
+The Complete 2022 Web Development Bootcamp, Sections 2-5: Introductory and Intermediate HTML and CSS - Dr. Angela Yu

 Here is my completed personal website (and resume) project.
 Some of my progress in real time was noted in the commit comments.